 Kissing at Midnight

-Perhaps you’ll have a New Year’s Eve kiss that was the defining moment in a sweeping love story – like the one Billy Crystal and Meg Ryan shared in the 1989 movie When Harry Met Sally.
+Perhaps you’ll have a New Year’s Eve kiss that was the defining moment in a sweeping love story – similar to the kiss Billy Crystal and Meg Ryan shared in the 1989 movie When Harry Met Sally.
 Or maybe you’ll pucker up with the person who happens to be standing next to you because, well, that’s just what people do.
 But why?
 Not doing so will ensure a year of loneliness, according to tradition.
 The custom may date to ancient European times as a way to ward off evil spirits, the Montreal Gazette reports.

 Black Eye Peas